 Having a good ventilation system helps to keep the build-up process from happening and gets rid of pollutants, bacteria, and even bad odors.
 A ventilation system helps to keep your air clean so that you are able to breathe without worry about the effects the air you are taking in may have on your body and mind.
 Impurities are one of the biggest reasons to have a proper ventilation system and can make a very big difference in your overall health- both physical and mental.

-Ventilation Regulates the Air in a Room Without Windows
+Ventilation Regulates the Air

 Air regulation may seem like an afterthought, but this is a major cause for good ventilation systems.
 I would bet that very few of you are living in a house that is a single room with no windows.
 This means that you are likely living in a place that has some type of ventilation in other areas and thus, natural air regulation.